Sanford Panitch: Early life and education

 Panitch was born in Los Angeles, to Hersh Panitch, an entertainment business manager, and Elaine Panitch, a teacher and author.
 He attended Tulane University in New Orleans.
 During school breaks Panitch interned for New Line Cinema, and as a student he founded Revive Screening to distribute New Line Films at various venues in New Orleans.
 After graduating from Tulane with a degree in Political Science, Panitch sold the company and returned to Los Angeles.

 Career

-In 1995, Panitch was named executive vice president of Production at 20th Century Studios.
+In 1995, Panitch was named executive vice president of Production at 20th Century Fox.
 In 2008, recognizing the growth of international box office and seeing the large percentage of market share for locally produced films, Panitch founded Fox International Productions.